How to Travel the World on a Budget: A Complete Beginner’s Guide

 Why Budget Travel?

 Budget travel is not about being cheap — it’s about being smart with your resources.
 It allows you to stretch your money further, experience destinations more authentically, and travel longer or more often.
+For me, it meant turning a 2-week Europe jaunt into a month by skipping fancy hotels for hostels.

 Benefits: